 Apart from the unique architecture, La Lonja has the unlimited choice of gastronomic establishments to suit everyone’s taste.
 It is full of numerous cafes, tapas bars and stylish restaurants, where you can have a memorable Mediterranean dining experience.

 Especially notable is also the unique cocktail bar Abaco.
-Housed in a 16th-century palacio, with fruit and flower displays, and classical music, it is one of the most creative bars in Mallorca.
+Housed in a sixteenth-century palacio, with fruit and flower displays, and classical music, it is one of the most creative bars in Mallorca.

 Avinguda Jaume III is one of the best-known and elegant streets in Palma city.
-The avenue is lined with sophisticated shops boasting men’s and women’s fashions as well as jewellery and gifts.
+The avenue is lined with sophisticated shops boasting men’s and women’s fashion as well as jewellery and gifts.

 La Lonja is also the hotspot for a fantastic nightlife, attracting visitors and locals alike.
 From sundown well into the night, it is offering a great selection of clubs and sophisticated places within walking distances from each other.
 At such hotspots, as the Jazz Voyageur Club, you can enjoy live performances of jazz, swing and blues that come alive with the illumination of the gothic architectural buildings as a background setting of the Old Town.